 Do as I say, not as I do …or else!

-That last might also double as an argument from authority, it and the ad baculum both being not-so-subtle forms of bullying.
+That last might also double as an argument from authority, both it and the ad baculum being not-so-subtle forms of mere bullying.

 It’s a fallacy when the threat implied or expressed used has no valid relation to the claim.
 It aims to exploit a demand for submission to authority or fear to substitute for good argument.

 This is probably apocryphal, but there’s a classic example I’ve seen in one of my Great Courses lectures, of something attributed to Hitler, on hearing the then Pope’s displeasure with his policies, in which he allegedly said: